Eurovision is back - but when is it on, who are the favourites and which act is representing the UK?

 The song is upbeat and – dare we say it – actually pretty cool for a UK Eurovision entry.

-James had originally been chosen to perform at the 2020 competition but, when that didn’t take place, he had to write a new song for this year’s show.
+James had originally been chosen to perform at the 2020 competition but, when that was cancelled, he had to write a new song for this year’s show.

-Following the initial announcement, he was billed as the UK’s great hope after years of Eurovision Song Contest disappointment.
+Following the initial announcement, he was billed as the UK’s great hope after years of crushing disappointment in the Eurovision Song Contest.

 The songwriter is known for penning Brit award winning Waiting All Night, performed by Rudimental and Ella Eyre, and also wrote Ed Sheeran track Lay It All On Me and Calvin Harris’ Blame.